November 19, 2017

 Rising consumer and customer expectations and the demand for faster delivery is rapidly changing the way we must think about manufacturing and logistics.
 Also, cost pressures are increasing, and companies must think through how to provide better service while reducing costs.
 This is where robots and automation, along with next-generation technologies are leveraged.
-Negative perceptions about the use of robots and automation are changing, and companies realize that if they are going to be in business in a few years from now, it’s because they decided to invest in automation.
+Negative perceptions about the use of robots and automation are changing, and companies realize that if they are going to be in business in a few years from now, it’s because they decided to invest in automation and looked toward incorporating mobile robots.
 It will be challenging to compete in a global economy without a robust automation strategy.
 It’s no longer an option to put your head in the sand and wait until a competitor shows that using robots and automation successfully can be done.

 Companies that are winning the supply chain game by embracing new technologies, such as mobile robots and IIoT monitoring, understand success hinges upon selecting best-in-class technology and developing a well-thought-out supply chain automation strategy.
 There are six industry-leading considerations that factor into creating a game-changing, cost-competitive supply chain automation strategy.